prmr/SoftwareDesign/modules/Module-06.md

 * A single callback that indicates that an item was added or removed;
 * One callback for items added and one for items removed.

 Here the first option would end up being called something like `itemAddedOrRemoved` and concrete observer would have to check a boolean flag to determine what happened.
 This option clearly has the smell of being not quite right.
 Indeed the second one is the more elegant choice.
-The final question how to tell observers which item has been added or removed.
-Using the pull method, we could include a reference to the `Inventory` that changed as part of the callback, and add a method `getLastItemAddedOrRemoved()`:
+The next question is how to tell observers which item has been added or removed.
+Using the pull strategy , we could include a reference to the `Inventory` that changed as part of the callback, and add a method `getLastItemAddedOrRemoved()`:

 ![](figures/m06-cs3.png)

-Although potentially workable, this solution both looks and is clumsy.
+Although technically workable, this solution both looks and is clumsy.
 A much more natural option here seems to be to simply pass the added/removed item to the callback, to have something like `itemAdded(Item)`.
 Another somewhat more radical option, is to make the `Inventory` `Iterable<Item>` and to expect the observers to refresh themselves completely every time they receive an event.
-In some cases this make sense, but here let's stick to the use of the push model.
+In some cases this make sense, but here let's stick to the use of the push strategy.

 The last question is how to trigger notifications.
 Here we'll choose to add a private `notifyObservers` method that is automatically called whenever `addItem` or `removeItem` is called.